 The city of Kandahar

-In just the last 24 hours, the Taliban has captured the country’s third-largest city of Herat in the west and the second-largest city of Kandahar in the south.
+In just the last 24 hours, the Taliban have captured the country’s third-largest city, Herat, in the west, and the second-largest city, Kandahar, in the south.

-The blitz through the Taliban’s southern heartland means the insurgent now hold more than two-thirds of the country and are just 40km from the national capital of Kabul.
+The blitz through the Taliban’s southern heartland means the insurgents now hold more than two-thirds of the country and are just 40km from the national capital of Kabul.